 At the risk of pulling a Captain Obvious, you'll first have to get a prescription from your dermatologist.
 It's extremely important only to take this medication under the direct guidance of a dermatologist, as it can have some serious side effects (more on that below).

 "The dosage and duration of treatment may vary from patient to patient, but typically you can expect to be on the medication for at least six to eight weeks.
 The dosage is usually 50 to 100 milligrams, taken once or twice daily," says Carqueville.
-Doxycycline can have some gastrointestinal side effects (more on those in a minute), so both of the dermatologists we spoke with also advise taking the medication with a full glass of water.
+Doxycycline can have some gastrointestinal side effects, so both of the dermatologists we spoke with also advise taking the medication with a full glass of water.
 Also important: Take it at least 30 minutes, if not an hour, before lying down to minimize the risk of developing heartburn.
-It's a no-no if you're pregnant or breast-feeding, as well as for anyone who is allergic to tetracyclines.
+It's a no-no if you're pregnant or breastfeeding, as well as for anyone who is allergic to tetracyclines.

 Potential Side Effects